krisleech/dragonfly/README.md

 Dragonfly
 ===========

+NOTE: This version (https://github.com/krisleech/dragonfly) is patched to work with TorqueBox's Virtual File System.

 Dragonfly is a <a href="http://rack.rubyforge.org">Rack</a> framework for on-the-fly image handling.

 Ideal for using with Ruby on Rails (2.3 and 3), Sinatra and all that gubbins.